 Mainstream accounts of the Civil War tend to soft-pedal the economic angle, preferring to place the issue of slavery front and center as a proximate cause, an approach that provides comforting simplicity as well as moral clarity.

 This compulsion for clarity is understandable.
-After all, slavery was such a repugnant institution from our modern perspective that whatever it took to bring it to an end would, in retrospect, seem to have been justified.
+After all, slavery was such a repugnant institution from our modern perspective that whatever was required to bring it to an end would, in retrospect, have been justified.
 And if the cost of correcting the historical atrocity was a South reduced to smoking ruin, its population starving and in tatters, its institutions demolished, its young men dead or maimed, its society disrupted for generations, millions of former slaves suddenly having to fend for themselves, then so be it.
 After all, they had it coming.

 But Americans of the early- and mid-nineteenth century did not have the benefit of our superior moral acuity.
 And for most of them the matter was a murky one and a cause of much vacillation.
-For decades leading up to the outbreak of War, slavery was the elephant in the American living room.
+For years leading up to the outbreak of war, slavery was the elephant in the American living room.

 In the North, opinions ran the gamut, from kinda sorta supporting slavery to violently opposing it.
-History has given a lot of ink to the abolitionists, with the result that they are often erroneously seen as representing the prevailing Northern viewpoint.
-But for much of its history the Abolitionist movement was very much of the fringes, and its adherents generally regarded as do-gooders, flakes, fanatics, or worse.
+History has given a lot of ink to the abolitionists, with the result that Abolitionism is commonly believed to have been the prevailing Northern viewpoint in the pre-war years.
+This is erroneous.
+For much of its history the Abolitionist movement was very much of the fringes, and its adherents generally regarded as do-gooders, flakes, fanatics, or worse by mainstream Americans.
 But as is often the case with true believers, this odd amalgamation of zealots, dreamers, would-be social engineers, and ambitious opportunists eventually made up for very small numbers with very loud and persistent voices.

 For the first twenty years or so of its existence, the abolitionist movement steered a mostly conciliatory course, favoring gradual emancipation and minimal disruption.
 The tone changed radically, though, in 1831 with the founding of The Liberator, the fiercely anti-slavery weekly newspaper published by William Lloyd Garrison.
 A deeply unhappy, rather disagreeable man, Garrison was a study in contradictions.
 Retiring and passive in person, his writings crackled with incendiary hyperbole.
 A dedicated pacifist, he longed for violent insurrection.
 An uncompromising advocate of immediate and total emancipation, he favored disunion to avoid the taint of any association whatsoever with slavery.
 And in a sharp break with his predecessors, Garrison also claimed to favor political and social equality for Blacks, a position so extreme at the the time that it was regarded as lunacy.